 The Alnylam Board of Directors is composed of accomplished leaders from the healthcare industry who bring their experience in science, drug development, commercialization, and strategy to our efforts in developing RNAi (RNA interference) therapeutics.

-Director of the Center for Assessment Technology and Continuous Health (CATCH) and Physician‐in‐Chief Emeritus at Massachusetts General Hospital, and Jackson Distinguished Professor of Clinical Medicine at Harvard Medical School; Director of Pfizer, Inc., and Seres Therapeutics, Inc.
+Director of the Center for Assessment Technology and Continuous Health (CATCH); Jackson Distinguished Professor of Clinical Medicine at Harvard Medical School; Physician‐in‐Chief Emeritus at Massachusetts General Hospital; Member of the Institute of Medicine of the National Academy of Sciences and the American Academy of Arts and Sciences; Director of Pfizer and Seres Therapeutics.

-Managing General Partner, Cardinal Partners; founder of Alnylam, Alkermes, Inc., and Cubist Pharmaceuticals, Inc., and Chairman of the Board of Directors of aTyr Pharma, Inc.
+Managing General Partner, Cardinal Partners; founder of Alnylam, Alkermes, and Cubist Pharmaceuticals; Chair of the Board of Directors of aTyr Pharma.

-Former Chief Financial Officer of Millennium Pharmaceuticals and serves on the Board of Directors at Ironwood Pharmaceuticals, Inc., and Syros Pharmaceuticals, Inc.
+Former Chief Financial Officer of Millennium Pharmaceuticals; Director of Ironwood Pharmaceuticals and Syros Pharmaceuticals.

-Former Chairman and Chief Executive Officer of Allergan; Lead Director of Avery Dennison Corporation; member of the Supervisory Board of Royal Philips in the Netherlands, and director of BioMarin Pharmaceuticals, Inc.
+Former Chair and Chief Executive Officer of Allergan; Lead Director of Avery Dennison Corporation; Member of the Supervisory Board of Royal Philips in the Netherlands; Director of BioMarin Pharmaceuticals.

-Chief Executive Officer and board member of Arsia Therapeutics; co-founder, President, and Chief Executive Officer of Lyndra, Inc.; Venture Partner at Polaris Partners; former Executive Vice President and General Counsel of Pfizer Inc.; served as the Business Unit Lead for the Pfizer Consumer Healthcare business; senior lecturer at Harvard Business School and director of Blue Buffalo Pet Products, Inc.
+Co-founder, Chief Executive Officer, and Director of Lyndra; Chief Executive Officer of Olivo Labs; Executive Chair of SQZ Biotech and Suono Bio; Senior Lecturer at Harvard Business School; former Executive Vice President and General Counsel of Pfizer; served as the Business Unit Lead for Pfizer Consumer Healthcare; Director of Blue Buffalo Pet Products, Ironwood Pharmaceuticals, and Arsanis.

-Institute Professor, The Koch Institute for Integrative Cancer Research, MIT; founding director of McGovern Institute for Brain Research, MIT; Nobel Laureate; founder of Alnylam; co-founder and former director of Biogen, Inc.; member of the National Academy of Sciences, the Institute of Medicine, and the American Academy of Arts and Sciences.
+Institute Professor, The Koch Institute for Integrative Cancer Research, MIT; Founding Director of McGovern Institute for Brain Research, MIT; Nobel Laureate; Founder of Alnylam; Co-founder and former Director of Biogen; Member of the National Academy of Sciences, the Institute of Medicine, and the American Academy of Arts and Sciences; Director of Syros Pharmaceuticals.